 This works out to be an average of roughly $100,000 per case, though this is not necessarily indicative of what future settlements may look like for similar cases.

 Though there is no set amount for a talcum powder lawsuit settlement, the amount will likely increase with subsequent settlements as the value of a mass tort case rarely goes down with later payouts.
 It is still too early to accurately predict just how much future settlements will be.

 YOU ONLY HAVE A LIMITED TIME TO JOIN THE TALCUM POWDER LAWSUITS

 There are time limits in place that may prevent you from pursuing legal action if you wait too long.
 While we can help you understand how long you may have to file your case, you should consider calling us as soon as possible.
 We want to help you take legal action against talcum powder manufacturers.

-Because product manufacturers have a duty to provide safe products and issue appropriate warnings if its products cause a significant risk to a person’s health or safety, Johnson & Johnson may be legally responsible for your cancer.
-Let us help you
+Because product manufacturers have a duty to provide safe products and issue appropriate warnings if their products cause a significant risk to a person’s health or safety, Johnson & Johnson may be legally responsible for your cancer.

 TALK TO A TALCUM POWDER LAWSUIT ATTORNEY ABOUT YOUR CASE

-If you have cancer and believe there may be a link between your diagnosis and your use of talcum powder products, the team from Zanes Law can review your case for free.
-Let us determine if you are eligible to join the ongoing MDL or take other legal action.
+Thousands have come forward to make legal claims against Johnson & Johnson in ovarian cancer lawsuits.
+If you have cancer and believe there may be a link between your diagnosis and your use of Johnson & Johnson’s baby powder or other talcum powder products, the legal team from Zanes Law can review your case for free.